 The minimum grade point averages hover near a 3.0 GPA but most students admitted have very competitive averages (e.g., 3.5 and higher).
 Course work in the sciences typically includes biology, chemistry, anatomy, physiology and microbiology.
 Certain schools do require organic chemistry, physics, biochemistry and often calculus.
 Psychology, English and credits in humanities are frequently cited.
 Increasingly, PA programs insist on a specific number of hours of health related experience.
 Since each school varies in the number of hours and whether these may be volunteer or paid, students must research each school very carefully to determine qualifications.

 For more information you may consult the Physician Assistant Programs Directory.
 There are close to 300 PA programs in the United States; several of which are in the State of New York.
 There are a large number of programs in the downstate area.
-There are three programs in Western New York at Canisius College, Daemen College and D’Youville College in Buffalo.
+There are three programs in Western New York at Canisius College, Daemen College and D’Youville University in Buffalo.
 Canisius and Daemen are free standing Master’s degree programs; D’Youville offers a combined BS/MS. The Canisius PA program gives preference to applicants from either Canisius or UB.